I know it’s an unconventional choice, but cabbage is one of my favorite vegetables. I understand why you might turn up your nose at this...Read More

 What happened to that gorgeous, giant head of bok choy you see above is much more mundane: it was unceremoniously washed in cold water, then roughly chopped and thrown into a stir fry (with leftover grilled chicken thighs, steamed broccoli, and a healthy pour of Sunshine Sauce.)

 Never cooked bok choy at home?
-Do not be intimated!
+Do not be intimidated!
 Here’s all you need to do:

 Wash the leaves and don’t worry about drying them.
 The clinging water beads will help with the wilting process.